 This will help to prevent bugs from escaping and letting other bed bugs slither up the couch.

-The furniture encasement is made up of high-quality fabric, which is bed bug proof and has a zipper with a hook closure to make sure that no bed bugs can crawl in and out of the cover.
+The furniture encasement is made up of high-quality fabric, bed bug proof, and a zipper with a hook closure to ensure that no bed bugs can crawl in and out of the cover.

-It is not necessary to throw away a bed bug-infested couch, especially if you know how to deal with them.
+It is unnecessary to throw away a bed bug-infested couch, especially if you know how to deal with them.
 Give a try to the above-mentioned treatments to get rid of pests from your couch completely.

 When to Call for Professionals

 If you call Pest Control Company, they will give you peace of mind that they are experts in working on bed bugs treatment.
-It may be expensive but its best option for you when you found bugs not only on the couch but in other areas as well.
+It may be expensive, but it’s the best option for you when you found bugs not only on the couch but in other areas as well.